 Cause then you can make it week after week and it’ll seem new every time! 🙌

-A few notes on this one-pot low-carb leftover chicken recipe:
+Notes on one-pot low-carb leftover chicken:

 - We always make this with store-bought rotisserie chicken to make it super easy, but you could substitute any leftover roasted or grilled chicken you have.